What is Rydapt and how is it used?

 Select patients for the treatment of AML with RYDAPT based on the presence of FLT3 mutation positivity [see Clinical Studies].
 Information on FDA-approved tests for the detection of FLT3 mutation in AML is available at: http://www.fda.gov/CompanionDiagnostics.

 Recommended Dosage In Acute Myeloid Leukemia

-The recommended dose of RYDAPT for patients with acute myeloid leukemia is 50 mg orally twice daily with food on Days 8 to 21 of each cycle of induction with cytarabine and daunorubicin and on Days 8 to 21 of each cycle of consolidation with high-dose cytarabine [see Clinical Studies].
-For a description of the experience with single-agent treatment with RYDAPT beyond induction and consolidation, [see Clinical Studies].
+The recommended dose of RYDAPT for patients with AML is 50 mg orally twice daily with food on Days 8 to 21 of each cycle of induction with cytarabine and daunorubicin and on Days 8 to 21 of each cycle of consolidation with high-dose cytarabine [see Clinical Studies].
+For a description of the experience with single-agent treatment with RYDAPT beyond induction and consolidation [see Clinical Studies].